d4n3sh/thedaneshproject/content/posts/2008-02-07-super-speed-smile-on-my-face.md

   - 895326907

 ---
-I&#8217;m working late tonight.
+I'm working late tonight.
 Been in the office since morning and I desperately need to shower and have some food.

-Thought I&#8217;ll share this picture with you since it&#8217;s the only thing keeping me motivated to work late nowadays.
-Speed = smile on Danny&#8217;s face. 😀
+Thought I'll share this picture with you since it's the only thing keeping me motivated to work late nowadays.
+Speed = smile on Danny's face. 😀

 [<img src="http://img135.imageshack.us/img135/5156/delugespeedssn2.jpg" border="0" />][1]